pierfrancesco/adventure-cap_italy_st/README.md

 The "game" has 12 businesses taken from a catalog which is represented by `models/BusinessesCatalog.js`.
 Inside that file is possible to tune game difficulty.
 Right now there's a naive linear increasing difficulty.

-There's also a file called `appConfig.json` which set some values like how much money the player should start with rather than the save frequency inside the local storage.
+There's also a file called `appConfig.json` which sets some values like how much money the player should start with rather than the save frequency inside the local storage.

 Another feature is that game save the state inside the window localstorage with a naive "obfuscation" set/get made with atob/btoa provided by browsers.

-This saving features allows the next two features which are:
+This saving feature allows the next two features which are:
 1. calculate how much money managers made while you were away
-2. restore the progress value at the last time it was before (+- flush intervall seconds for localstorage)
+2. restore the progress value at the last time it was before (+- flush interval seconds for localstorage)

 ## Improvements

-Here we have "greenfield" for improvements.
+Here we have a greenfield for improvements.
 I'll write some but there are much more:
 0. `better UI/UX`
 1. `switch to TypeScript`: save some unit tests + help different folks in the project to better work with methods
 2. `a dedicated class for business`: right now they live or inside the Player array property `businesses` or, for those ones